Simple Western Rapidly Quantifies the Empty/Full Content Ratio in AAV Samples

 Here, we developed new methods for the quantitative characterization of the full and empty viral capsid content in a sample using Simple Western Size and Charge assays with antibodies that target the viral capsid and the nucleic acid content individually.
 The results obtained by this method showed a linear correlation between the signal targeting the nucleic acid content and the percentage of full AAV capsids in each sample, enabling a quantitative assessment of the percentage of empty or partially empty viral capsids in a sample.

 A major advantage of this method is that Simple Western is a fully automated immunodetection platform with a throughput of up to 96 samples that can be processed overnight.
 This automation not only decreases labor costs but also enables faster iterations during in-process development.
-Equally advantageous is the tiny sample volume requirement of Simple Western (as little as 3 μL sample) that minimizes impact on final product titer and allows for the analysis of as few as 7.2 x 107 VP per well.
+Equally advantageous is the tiny sample volume requirement of Simple Western (as little as 3 μL sample) that minimizes impact on final product titer and allows for the analysis of as few as 7.2 x 107 VP per well, making Simple Western a scalable solution for AAV bioprocess manufacturing workflows.